-- "Harm" is the "ill treatment or impairment of the health or development of a child."
+- 10.1 Where a child is suffering, or is likely to suffer from harm, a referral to CSC (and if appropriate the police) should be made immediately. - 10.2 "Harm" is the "ill treatment or impairment of the health or development of a child."
 Seeing or hearing the ill-treatment of another person is also a form of harm.
 It can be determined "significant" by "comparing a child's health and development with what might be reasonably expected of a similar child." - 10.3 The contact details for the School's CSC team are set out at the front of this policy.
-Staff should bear in mind that referrals may be required to the School's CSC team and / or the pupil's CSC team. - 10.4 Anyone can make contact with CSC to discuss concerns before a referral is made.
-This includes professional as well as a child themselves, family members and members of the public. - 10.5 The child's Local Safeguarding Partners will have a threshold of need framework and guidance which will provide more information which can support decision making in relation to contacting CSC.
+Staff should bear in mind that referrals may be required to the School's CSC team and/or the pupil's CSC team. - 10.4 Anyone can make contact with CSC to discuss concerns before a referral is made.
+This includes professional as well as a child themselves, family members and members of the public.

+The child's Local Safeguarding Partners have a threshold of need framework and guidance which will provide more information which can support decision making in relation to contacting CSC.